ZPI-2023-IST/Documentation/source/modules/frontend.rst

 Description
 =================

-Frontend provides user web interface for interacting with RL framework backend.
+Frontend provides user web interface for interacting with RL module backend.
 It is build using Next.js framework and React.js library.

 =================